Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 to the corresponding sections of the `config/trainer_config.yaml` file for each example to see how the hyperparameters and other configuration variables have been changed from the defaults.

+### Output metrics
+Trainer Metrics are logged to a CSV stored in the `summaries` directory.
+The metrics stored are:
+  * brain name
+  * time to update policy
+  * time since start of training
+  * time for last experience collection
+  * number of experiences used for training
+  * mean return

+This option is not available currently for Behavioral Cloning.

+[Profiling](Profiling.md) information is also saved in the `summaries` directory.